52North/geoar-app/README.md

 Maven version 3.1.1 is required.

+### Dependencies

+The project **geoar-ds** must be installed manually to the local repository, see https://github.com/52North/geoar-ds/blob/master/README.md

 ## License

 GeoAR is published under Apache Software License, Version 2.0.

-Used libraries are listed in the NOTICE file.
+Used libraries and their licenses are listed in the NOTICE file.

 ## Contact